-The teacher candidate may develop and administer curriculum-based assessment(s) or utilize previously collected pre-assessment data.
+You may develop and administer curriculum-based assessment(s) or utilize previously collected preassessment data.
 Pre-assessments should incorporate varied measures that assess the students' existing knowledge base/skill levels focusing specifically on the skill (identified in the IEP) that needs to be remediated.
-Remember CBA is frequent brief measurements administered before, during and after instructional its (refer to WCU supervisor for additional clarification).
+Remember CBA is frequent brief measurements administered before, during and after instructional its (refer to supervisor for additional clarification).

 II.
-Analysis of pre-assessment data
+Analysis of Pre-Assessment Data